 Parenting during a pandemic has (for all of us) simply honed our skills that much more, whether we were looking for that challenge or not.
 I take solace in knowing, as Sebastian Junger (2016) writes regarding PTSD in his book Tribe: On Homecoming and Belonging:

 “Shared public meaning gives [individuals] a context for their losses and their sacrifice that is acknowledged by most of the society.
-That helps keep at bay the sense of futility and rage than can develop…” (p.
+That helps keep at bay the sense of futility and rage that can develop…” (p.
 97)

 Although Junger is writing specifically about soldiers returning from combat, the comparison to the collective trauma we’re all experiencing (albeit differentially, yes) during this pandemic remains apt.